 The Target: veRWA Governance

 veRWA is a Curve-style vote-escrow governance system adapted for real-world asset gauges.
-It consists of four main contracts tightly woven together:
+It consists of four contracts tightly woven together:

 Governance Surface